ctolnai/newsforyou/README.md

 * When the users Modal is closed he is then taken back to their dashboard

+* When the user goes to Dashboard the user can then change their Udername and Email

 Below is a scrrenshot of the MOdal when you go to logIn/Sign Up!

 ![websitefrontpage](client/src/media/Images/readme/screen2.png);